 Matthias has extensive experience in advising clients on all aspects of the German Energiewende (energy turnaround) and cross-border energy issues, including both conventional and renewable energy generation as well planning and permit procedures for extra high voltage lines and other industrial installations.
 He has worked on numerous complex infrastructure projects as well as transactions in regulated industries, including energy, healthcare, transportation and water.
 His work includes representing clients before the Federal Network Agency, ministries and other authorities in diverse administrative, regulatory or legislative proceedings, before national and European courts and in arbitration proceedings.
 With his team, he has also advised on the transposition of European law, such as the Third Internal Market Package and various European environmental directives and regulations, including REACh, WEEE and ROHS.

 Matthias is a regular contributor to conventional and online legal publications.
-He writes the section on permits for conventional power plants and wind farms for the "Berlin Commentary on Energy Law".
-He covers international company law in the "Beck Online Commentary on the Limited Liability Company Act".
-He has recently also published articles on state aid to the coal sector, grid expansion and environmental protection in the extra high voltage grid, on the permitting regime for HVDC lines and the 2014 Renewable Energy Sources Act (EEG).
+He writes the section on permits for conventional power plants and wind farms for the “Berlin Commentary on Energy Law”.
+He covers international company law in the “Beck Online Commentary on the Limited Liability Company Act”.
+He has recently also published articles on oil and gas law in Germany, prosumer legislation, the digitisation of the energy transition, state aid to the coal sector, grid expansion and environmental protection in the extra high voltage grid, on the permitting regime for HVDC lines and the Renewable Energy Sources Act (EEG).